 3. Geek Territory

 Now it's time to get advanced and explore 10 creative and 'geeky' ways in which noise can be our ally.
-I will keep this paragraph schematic in order to be more concise and not to get too verbose, but there is enough material to divide this topic in a series (maybe in the future I'll dig deeper into the subject, here just touched).
+I will keep this paragraph schematic to be more concise and not get too verbose, but there is enough material to divide this topic into a series (maybe in the future I'll dig deeper into the subject, here just touched).

 It can be used as a modulator too, let's say an LFO with a noise waveform, to give some randomness and unstable, organic character to your patches (see the last blog post about Generative Music).